Fryske Akademy: Function in society/social function

 The social purpose of the Fryske Akademy is, as its statutes have it, the maintenance of societies for the study of Friesland, in which professional scientists and amateur scientists participate.
 The societies are in part responsible for the large number of books which the Fryske Akademy produces.
 Very active societies include the Genealogical Society, the Archaeological Society, and the Biological Society.
 Active or passive participation in these societies is open to everyone paying his dues as a donor of the Fryske Akademy.
-There are about 3000 donors, each paying a minimum of 25 euro a year.
+There are about 3000 donors, each paying a minimum of 25 euros a year.

 In addition, the Fryske Akademy carries out contract research for third parties, such as the provincial authorities for whom the Fryske Akademy investigated the quality of language education at primary level.
 It also contributed to the development of test for speech therapy for West Frisian, which made it possible to assess children's linguistic progress in West Frisian.
-Up till then, only a Dutch test had been used, which gave distorted results in the case of bilingual children.
+Until then, only a Dutch test had been used, which gave distorted results in the case of bilingual children.

 The academy is also the home of Fryske Rie foar Heraldyk, a heraldic advisory board for the Frisian region.